Back to home page click here

 THE U.K. GOVERNMENT

-Historically most British governments have been composed of ministers from a single political party which had an overall majority of seats in the House of Commons and the 'first-past-the-post' (FPTP) electoral system greatly facilitates and indeed promotes this outcome.
-However, occasionally there have been minority governments or coalition governments.
+Historically, most British governments have been composed of ministers from a single political party which had an overall majority of seats in the House of Commons and the 'first-past-the-post' (FPTP) electoral system greatly facilitates and indeed promotes this outcome.
+However, occasionally there have been minority governments or coalition governments, especially in recent years.

 The Prime Minister

 The UK does not have a President.
-Constitutionally the Head of State is the Queen who is a hereditary member of the Royal Family.
-However, the Queen has very few formal powers and stays above party politics.
+Constitutionally the head of state is the monarch who is a hereditary member of the Royal Family.
+However, the monarch has very few formal powers and stays above party politics.
+He or she receives a weekly oral report from the Prime Minister, a tradition which began with King George I in 1714 because this German had struggled to follow the English deliberations of his Cabinet.

 Link: Prime Minister click here